Australian Jobs 2021

 Tell your friends and family you are looking for a job

-More than a quarter (or 27%) of employers fill a job with someone they know, directly or indirectly.
-This rises to 39% of employers in regional areas.
+In 2018, National Skills Commission employer survey findings indicated more than a quarter (27%) of employers filled a job with someone they knew, directly or indirectly.
+This rose to 39% of employers in regional areas.
 It is common for employers to hire someone who is:

 - personally known to them, such as a friend or family contact